ary-developers/github-campus-expert-training-for-madilraza/community-leader-skills/01-introduction/README.md

 ### Joe Nash
 <img src="https://github.com/joenash.png" href="https://github.com/joenash" title="Joe Nash" width="150"></img>

-[Joe](https://github.com/joenash) is Student Program Manager at [GitHub](https://education.github.com), where his job is to tell students to capitalize the 'h' in GitHub.
-When he's not doing that, Joe maintains the Campus Expert program, supporting student leaders in building tech communities on campus.
+[Joe](https://github.com/joenash) is our former Student Program Manager at [GitHub](https://education.github.com), where his job was to tell students to capitalize the 'h' in GitHub :wink: Joe is also the former maintainer of the Campus Expert program, supporting student leaders in building tech communities on campus.
 Joe is an unrepentant Haskell enthusiast, and has a weakness for the sparkle heart emoji 💖.

 ## Video 📹